entrope/srnx/Succinct_RINEX.md

 are quantized to half-unit values.
 If no explicit scale is used, it is the same as 1: observation values are multiplied by 1000 before delta encoding.
+The maximum scale is 1e6, represented as one billion in ULEB128.
 The scaled values MUST all be integers.

 Following this are `n` SLEB128 values representing the initial state of